andrewrk/node-s3-client/README.md

  * `localFile` - the destination path on disk to write the s3 object into
  * `s3Params`: params to pass to AWS SDK `getObject`.

-The difference between using AWS SDK `getObject` and this one is:
+The difference between using AWS SDK `getObject` and this one:

  * This works with a destination file, not a stream or a buffer.
  * (TODO) If the reported MD5 upon download completion does not match, it retries.